-The aggregate net fair value of the Company's derivative instruments at March 31, 2006 and December 31, 2005 was \$16.4 million and \$29.2 million, respectively.
+The aggregate net fair value of the Company's derivative instruments at June 30, 2006 and December 31, 2005 was (\$32.2) million and \$29.2 million, respectively.

 In accordance with SFAS 52, "Foreign Currency Translation", the Company utilizes long-term intercompany loans, for which settlement is not planned or anticipated in the foreseeable future, to eliminate foreign currency transaction exposures of certain foreign subsidiaries.
-Net gains or losses related to these long-term intercompany loans are included in Accumulated other comprehensive income.
+Net gains or losses related to these long-term intercompany loans are included in Accumulated other comprehensive income, net of tax effects.